 From BR Bullpen

-Russell Pleasant Hodges (June 18, 1910 in Dayton, Tennessee - April 18, 1971 at San Francisco, California) was an American broadcaster who did play-by-play for several teams, most notably the New York and San Francisco Giants.
+Russ Hodges was a broadcaster who did play-by-play for several teams, most notably the New York and San Francisco Giants.

 Hodges died suddenly of a heart attack in 1971.
 In 1980, he was the fourth recipient of the Ford Frick Award for excellence in baseball broadcasting.
 In 2000, the Giants named the press box in their new stadium the Hodges-Simmons Broadcast Center in honor of Hodges and his former partner Lon Simmons.